Australia and New Zealand unite over China human rights issues | Politics

 Australia and New Zealand unite over China human rights issues

-"I think as great partners, friends, allies and indeed family, there will be those far from here who would seek to divide us and they will not succeed...," he said.
-In a joint statement both prime ministers expressed grave concerns over developments in Hong Kong and the human rights situation in the Xinjiang province of China and called on Beijing to respect the human rights of the Uighur people and other Muslim minorities and to grant the United Nations and other independent observers unfettered access to the province.
+"I think as great partners, friends, allies and indeed family, there will be those far from here who would seek to divide us and they will not succeed," he said.
+In a joint statement both prime ministers expressed grave concerns over developments in Hong Kong and the human rights situation in the Xinjiang region of China, calling on Beijing to respect the human rights of the Uyghur people and other Muslim minorities and to grant the United Nations and other independent observers unfettered access to the region.

 In the first face-to-face meeting between heads of both countries in over 15 months, Australia and New Zealand presented a united front on China.
 Quarantine-free travel between Australia and New Zealand began last month after both nations controlled the spread of COVID-19, allowing Australian Prime Minister Scott Morrison to visit New Zealand.

-Talks were focused among other things on China, with Australia currently at loggerheads with Beijing while New Zealand has strengthened economic ties with China, with the two countries this year upgrading their free trade agreement.
+Talks were focused among other things on China, with Australia currently at loggerheads with Beijing, while New Zealand has strengthened economic ties and upgraded a free trade agreement this year with China.
 New Zealand's approach to China has to lead to suggestions by political commentators and the media that Wellington may not be taking a strong enough stance on China's human rights issues.

 Ardern rejected this, saying New Zealand and Australia had similar positions on issues such as trade and human rights.
 "You'll see Australia and New Zealand have broadly been positioned in the same place on these issues consistently so I really push back on any suggestion that we are not taking a strong stance on these incredibly important issues," she said in a joint press conference.

-Morrison backed Ardern, saying Australia and New Zealand were trading nations, but neither would ever trade its sovereignty.
-"I think as great partners, friends, allies and indeed family, there will be those far from here who would seek to divide us and they will not succeed...," he said.
+Morrison backed Ardern, saying Australia and New Zealand were trading nations, but neither would ever trade away its sovereignty.
+"I think as great partners, friends, allies and indeed family, there will be those far from here who would seek to divide us and they will not succeed," he said.

 Ahead of Morrison's visit, New Zealand said it would back Canberra in the spat.